 -

-Developing, enhancing, and training healthcare human resources.
+Developing, enhancing, and training human resources within the health sector.

 -